Bilalalsoudi/W1-Capstone-Project-Notebook/README.md

 2-  Segmenting and Clustering Neighborhoods in Toronto.IPNYB (Python based coding) implemeting the following

-  Installation
+  Step 1 - Installation: We Install the required libs

     1 -Install geocoder.
     2-Install BeautifulSoup4.

-   Scraping and creting data frame
+   Step 2 - Scraping and creting data frame:

    a-Scrape Wikipedia page, https://en.wikipedia.org/wiki/List_of_postal_codes_of_Canada:_M, in order to obtain the data that is in the table of # postal codes and to transform the data into a pandas dataframe